Best Mosaic Countertop Ideas For Your Next Project

 Utilizing round tiles to great effect, this bathroom sink surround evokes bubbles and schools of fish.
 The ceramic sink is a great counterpart to the greens of the fish swimming along the counter.

 A similar feel can be achieved with a design like this.
-With a variety of sea life and the central figure of an octopus, it adds a sophisticated pebble-toned background and can be adapted to many countertop sizes.
+With a variety of sea creatures mosaics and the central figure of an octopus, it adds a sophisticated pebble-toned background and can be adapted to many countertop sizes.

 Working with the watery tones, but not as realistic, this simple sink and countertop done in Vitruvian tiles evoke the same themes, but not in a way that competes.
 This would be an excellent feature in a poolside cabana, or in conjunction with a more elaborate piece of mosaic wall art.